 RICE + SHRIMP HEADS

-“You know how lucky you eat food?” my mom would say in Vietnamese and broken English.
+“Côn, you know peepoh have to run to boat with no food after war done?
+You know how lucky you eat food?” my mom would say in Vietnamese and broken English.
 “Ngôi dây.
 Sit and eat everything I put in front of you, okay?”

 She meant it too.
 If I didn’t finish every single noodle swimming in a seafood broth with pork and crab meatballs, I’d end up sleeping in that chair.

 “But, Mooooom!”
 I would cry out.
 “I hate it!
 Can’t I just have some macaroni and cheeeeeeeese?!”

 “I don’t know that one, eat your bún riêu,” she’d reply.

 My mom knew exactly what she was doing.
 She was only pretending she didn’t know what white people food was.
 She did things like that a lot.
 I knew she was lying to me because first of all, she grew up in Vietnam.
 French people took over and they brought Catholicism, the Latin alphabet and sandwiches.
 Okay, so a báhn mì isn’t exactly a club sandwich but my mom could make substitutions.
 She could replace the crispy baguette, pate, cured meats, and pickled vegetables with white bread, salami and Kraft singles.
 Secondly, when she first came to the United States, she worked in a nursing home that was full of old white people.
 I’m sure they told her all about casseroles, and potato salad, and Jell-O molds, and chili.
 She could have asked them what was appropriate for my lunchbox so I didn’t have to be the weirdo Asian kid with the smelly food.